DEPLOY

 This option is useful when you want to refresh files and directories related to z/OS UNIX only.

-To run the DEPLOY action, use the following procedure.
+To run the DEPLOY action, complete the following steps.

 Procedure